ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 {: #table_mediatype_asn1 cols="l l" title="EST functions and the associated ASN.1 CoAP Content-Format identifiers."}

 Content-Format 281 and Content-Format 287 MUST be supported by EST-oscore servers.
-It is up to the client to support only Content-Format 281, 287 or both.
+It is up to the client to support only Content-Format 281, only Content-Format 287, or both.
 As indicated in {{Section 4.3 of RFC9148}}, the client will use a CoAP Accept Option in the request to express the preferred response Content-Format.
 If an Accept Option is not included in the request, the client is not expressing any preference and the server SHOULD choose format 281.
 An exception to this "SHOULD" is in the case when the request contains a CBOR-encoded object (e.g. application/cose-c509-pkcs10), when the server SHOULD respond with a CBOR-encoded object (see {{cbor}}).